Devstia/Devstia-documentation/docs/introduction/devstia-personal-web.md

 ![Devstia running in the background](/images/background-run.png)

 ## Master Certificate
-The master certificate will need to be installed in order to access the localhost control panel and view websites in your web browser.
+The master certificate will need to be installed in order to access the localhost control panel and view websites in your web browser without seeing SSL warnings.
 Trusting the master certificate will prevent any SSL connection warnings and allow uninhibited website access that simulates live, production, websites.
 You will be able to visit the [http://localhost](#localhost) page and see sites you created with Devstia Personal Web with the fictitious **.dev.pw** TLD.
 The **.dev.pw** TLD will always point back to your localhost/computer running Devstia Personal Web edition.

 ### Trusting the Certificate on Macintosh
 To trust the certificate on Macintosh for use with the Safari browser: